Eqwe-Wewe/gui_sql_loader/README.md

-### A simple gui application like sql*loader для работы с PostgreSQL and MySQL
+### A simple GUI application such as sql*loader for working with PostgreSQL and MySQL

 ### For running application:
  * [Python 3.8.6](https://www.python.org/downloads/release/python-386/)